 LiveSession can help you understand customers’ digital experience by analyzing their behavior across your sites and apps.
 Make sure your website is responsive so that it is mobile friendly.
 Take advantage of popups that (if well designed) can improve your conversion rate.
 Use Poptin to create a smart popup.

 One of the most significant pain points for customers is the need for explaining their history with a brand and describing the same issue to another agent.
 You should gather customers’ data in a Customer Relationship Management (CRM) system such as LiveSpace.
 Every essential information about your client will be at your fingertips.
-What is crucial here is that you can integrate many customer support apps with a CRM system and have an overview of the order history as well as communication.
+What is crucial here is that you can integrate many customer support apps with a CRM system or your productivity tool and have an overview of the order history as well as communication.

 5. Make the experience more personal

 Customers appreciate personalization because it makes the experience more human and pleasant.
 But personalization is not only about adding a name to the newsletter.
 You can personalize content so that customers receive articles that interest them.

 Automation enables personalization, not only in emails or product recommendations, but also in other forms of advertising.

 Retargeting allows you to reach users that already interacted with a brand.
 With RocketLink, you can add pixels to links you share so that later on, you can create a custom audience based on people who have clicked a given link.
 For example, if someone reads an article about summer trends in fashion, you can display a Facebook ad with products from the summer collection.